One of the hooks of narcissistic abuse is that we can feel sorry for them or overly responsible for the narcissist.

 So, the best place to get to with regard to the narcissist is that of feeling neutral with no energy on him.

-Through wholly committing to my own healing, I can now feel empathy from afar for my former husband, and I can even feel grateful for the gift he gave me of forcing me to heal my trauma.
+Through wholly committing to my own healing, I can now feel empathy from afar for the narcissist, and I can even feel grateful for the gift he gave me of forcing me to heal my trauma.
 While at the same, I am detached and know that my healing happened because of MY commitment to myself.

 This has taken time, dedication and a ferocious desire to heal.
 I can only feel this because I am solid in myself that I come first, and it is not safe for me to have any communication with him whatsoever.
 He is not my reality.